mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/testmatchoutcome/index.md

 - `matchedRules`
   - : {{WebExtAPIRef("declarativeNetRequest.MatchedRule")}}.
 Details of the rules (if any) that match the hypothetical request.

-If no rules match, the object is empty.
+If no rules match, the `matchedRules` array is empty.
 If the request fails, the promise is rejected with an error message.

 ## Examples